-Two copies of the dissertation are required by the TTUHSC.
+Two copies of the dissertation are required by GSBS, one for the department and one for the TTUHSC Library.
 Additional copies may be required by the academic program in which the student pursues the degree.
-They must be accompanied by an abstract of no more than 350 words.
+Dissertations must be accompanied by an abstract of no more than 350 words.
+The GSBS Office recommends utilizing www.thesisondemand.com to purchase bound copies.
+The two required copies should be mailed directly to the GSBS Office at: TTUHSC-GSBS, 3601 4th Street, Lubbock, TX 79430.
+Once the order has been placed, a copy of the receipt should be forwarded to pamela.johnson@ttuhsc.edu.